AyaBellazreg/Blog-app/README.md

-# Project mangement app based on React
+# Blogging app based on React

 A simple Blogging app based on React and Redux using Firestore for a Realtime Database.